 Oklahoma Baptist University’s Bachelor of Science in Nursing (BSN) program prepares graduates to take the National Council Licensure Examination for Registered Nurses (NCLEX-RN).
 The four-year, 128 credit program consists of both general college coursework and nursing curriculum that focuses on development and nutrition, pharmacology, care of family, and nursing research.
 Nursing majors will also complete practicums that provide real world experience in settings involving complex care, management, long-term health care, and community care.
 The nursing department provides students with a suggested course of study, including in which semester to take specific courses.

-Master’s in Nursing Programs in Oklahoma
+Master’s in Nursing Programs

 University of Central Oklahoma